 I remember going to Buenos Aires and seeing where the government had run big wires to distribute electricity.
 But people couldn’t afford it, so they tapped their own power cables into the government’s and stole the electricity.
-This is a very common experience—according to the United Nations, some 1.4 billion people have no access to electricity, and a billion more only have access to unreliable electricity networks.
+This is a very common experience—according to the United Nations, more than 1.3 billion people have no access to electricity, and a billion more only have access to unreliable electricity networks.
 I’ve talked to women in rural Africa who spent hours every day hauling wood so they could cook food and light their homes.
 Others buy fuel to run a generator, which pumps out pollutants that cause asthma and lung cancer and, at 25 cents per kilowatt-hour, is more than twice as expensive as what the average American homeowner pays for electricity.
 Another example of the high cost of being poor.

 Here is a picture of some students in Conakry, Guinea.
 They’re studying under street lamps, because they don’t have reliable lights at home.
 This is one of the most vivid examples of life without electricity at home that I’ve seen.